Mohammad Alam Izdyar

 was selected to represent Panjshir Province in Afghanistan's Meshrano Jirga, the upper house of its National Legislature, in 2005.

 He has a B.A. in Political Science.

 He is the Secretary of the Legislature's International Relations Committee.

 He is a supporter of Abdullah Abdullah.

 His son Salem was killed on June 2, 2017 when police reportedly shot at protesters near the presidential palace in Kabul.

-His son Saalem tore down president Karzai's poster from the Loya Jirga hall and is being accused of damaging public property.
+His son Salem tore down president Karzai's poster from the Loya Jirga hall and is being accused of damaging public property.